What happened at Astroworld?

 “Omg i literally can’t, kylie posted an instagram story of the concert and you can CLEARLY SEE THE PARAMEDICS TRYING TO GET THROUGH LIKE WTF,” one Twitter user wrote.

-On Saturday, Mr Scott said he was “absolutely devastated by what took place last night.”
+Following reports of the deaths in the crowd, Mr Scott said that he was “absolutely devastated by what took place last night.”

 “My prayers go out to the families and all those impacted by what happened at Astroworld Festival.